zswanson17/gantri-tate-api/README.md

 4. Create .env file with variables pointing to Postgres db (refer to .env.example)
 5. Run `npm run setupDb` to populate Postgres database.
 The process will exit when complete (30-60 seconds)
 6. Run `npm run dev` to run the API in dev mode
+   - Should see log `gantri-tate-api running at: http://localhost:1717`

 # Routes